-Beer Battered Crispy Fish Tacos with Mango Habanero Salsa are crunchy, fresh, sweet and spicy.
-A breeze to make and perfect for the summer!
+Beer Battered Crispy Fish Tacos are a breeze to make and perfect for the summer!

 Beer Battered Crispy Fish Tacos are the no fail way I get the people who are on the seafood fence to eat fish.
 They’re covered in a super flavorful and crispy light batter that isn’t bread-y or heavy.
 On the inside the fish is flaky, mild and moist.
 Topped with a sweet and spicy Mango Habanero salsa and some sour cream you’ll grab a beer, a couple of tacos and settle in for an awesome summer lunch.

 A couple of weeks ago I shared a recipe for Coconut Shrimp and this one is also brought to you thanks to La Victoria and their deliciousLA VICTORIA® Mango Habanero Salsa, but this time instead of giving away a grill, they are giving away a TRIP to San Diego!

 Plus, cmon…Beer Battered Crispy Fish Tacos.
 Have those ever steered you wrong?

 Some things to be careful of when making these Beer Battered Crispy Fish Tacos:

 - Keep your batter on ice!
 I know it sounds weird and you probably feel like you can work quickly enough, but any light batter that is going to have an awesome crispy non bread-y texture like this batter or tempura is kept on ice.

 - Go for a nice dark beer.
 The flavor and color it gives the beer is distinct.
 If you use what you have on hand it will of course “work” but it won’t be the same.